EmkaczLabs/codebreaker/README.md

    - `[Codebreaker] Detected code: <code>.
 Type /ck to send.` (requires you to run `/ck` to confirm), or
    - `[Codebreaker] Detected code (game msg): <code> — auto-sending` and the code will be sent automatically for contest-style announcements.
 4. To manually send a pending code, type `/ck` in chat.
 To cancel a pending code use `/ck cancel`.
+5. To view or change the cooldown at runtime use `/ck cooldown` or `/ck cooldown <seconds>`.

+## Configuration and flags

+- `AUTO_SEND` (boolean, default `false`) — if `true` the mod sends detected codes automatically; default is `false` for safety.
+- `DEBUG_CONSOLE` (boolean, default `true`) — if `true` the dev-run console receives logs about incoming messages and which extraction branch matched.
+- `SEND_COOLDOWN_MS` (default `5000`) — cooldown between sending the same code (ms).
+Change at runtime with `/ck cooldown <seconds>` or programmatically with `setSendCooldownMillis(long ms)`.

 ## Debugging / Tuning

 - The code detection lives in `src/client/java/pl/emkacz/codebreaker/client/CodebreakerClient.java`.
-- Two flags control behavior in that file:
-  - `AUTO_SEND` (boolean) — if `true` the mod sends detected codes automatically (default in this repo: `false`).
-  - `DEBUG_CONSOLE` (boolean) — if `true` the dev-run console receives logs about incoming messages and which extraction branch matched (default: `true` in dev).
 - If detection fails, enable `DEBUG_CONSOLE`, reproduce the announcement, and copy the console output + any in-chat `[Codebreaker][DEBUG] Raw message: ...` lines into an issue so the regex can be tuned.

-## Regex / Heuristics

-Codebreaker prefers to extract digits that appear after the token `kod` or immediately before the token `uzywaj`, and falls back to a longest standalone digit group.
-It also avoids matching digit groups embedded in letters (for example `I914900K`).
-These heuristics are conservative to reduce false positives.
+- The extractor prefers digits after `kod` or immediately before `uzywaj`, otherwise it picks the longest standalone digit group while avoiding digits embedded in letters.

 ## Safety & Server Rules

 This tool is intended for educational use (learning Fabric modding, practicing message parsing).
 Do not use it to gain unfair advantage or to violate server rules.
-The author assumes no responsibility for misuse — respect server TOS and community rules on `craftplay.pl` and any other server.
+Respect server TOS and community rules on `craftplay.pl` and any other server.

 ## Contributing

-If you want the regex tuned, a different notification method, or extra features (logging to file, localization), open an issue or send a PR.
-Keep changes small and include tests or sample announcement strings for validation.
+If you want the regex tuned, a different notification method, or extra features (logging to file, localization, persistence of settings), open an issue or send a PR.
+Include sample announcement strings for validation.

 ## License